- Works In Progress

 - Get a notebook that you can use as a Campaign Diary, I recommend at least A5 in size with a dot-grid pattern on the pages.
 Reserve the first four blank pages for an Index, then number the rest of the pages (I usually put a number in the bottom right corner of the right-hand page, starting with 2, then 4, 6, 8 and so on).

-Your Strength, Dexterity, Intelligence, Wisdom, Constitution and Charisma.
+Your Strength, Dexterity, Intelligence, Willpower, Perception, Constitution and Charisma.
 (We will also be getting into some Sanity and Luck scores, this will come later)

-Roll 4d6 five times, choose three dice for a total score, write the scores down in order.
+Roll 4d6 six times, choose three dice for a total score, write the scores down in order.
 Roll a d6, write the number 10 into the list at that position.

 - Choose one of the numbers, as desired, for a Prime Requisite or whichever Ability you’d like to have a particular score.